The adjusting entry to record an accrued revenue is:

 However, 1 month has already passed.
 The company is already entitled to 1/12 of the interest, as prorated.
 Therefore the adjusting entry would be to recognize $75 (i.e. $900 x 1/12 ) as interest income:

 The basic concept you need to remember is recognition of income.
 When is income recognized?
-Income is recognized when earned regardless of when collected.
+Under the accrual concept of accounting, income is recognized when earned regardless of when collected.

-If the company has already earned a right to it and no entry has been made in the journal, then an adjusting entry to record the income and a receivable is necessary.
+If the company has already earned the right to demand payment and no entry has been made in the journal, then an adjusting entry to record the income and a receivable is necessary.